sidravi1/sidravi1.github.io/_posts/2020-08-19-thompson-sampling-and-covid-surveillance.md

 ## Thompson Sampling (TS)

 The problem above can be cast as a multi-armed bandit (MAB), or more specifically a Bernoulli bandit, where there are $W$ actions available.
 Each action $a_w$ corresponding to doing the test in a ward $w$.
 Reward is finding a positive case and each ward has some unknown positivity rate.
 We need to trade off exploration and exploitation:
-* Exploration: Testing in other ward to learn it's positivity rate in case it's higher.
+* Exploration: Testing in other wards to learn their positivity rate in case it's higher.
 * Exploitation: Doing more testing in the wards you have found so far to have high positivity rates

 ### Algorithm